-Interrupt connections once the authentication period expires As soon as the authentication duration expires, connections will be interrupted, even if the user is in the middle of a download.
+As soon as the authentication duration expires, connections will be interrupted, even in Interrupt connections once the authentication period expires the user is in the middle of a download.
 Proxy configuration file (.pac) This field allows sending to the firewall the .pac file, which represents the proxy's automatic configuration file (Proxy Auto-Config), to be distributed.
 Users can retrieve .pac files or check their contents by clicking on the button to the right of the field.
 Users can indicate in their web browsers the automatic configuration script located at https://if_firewall>/config/wpad.dat.
 Captive portal Port on the captive portal This option allows you to specify a listening port other than TCP/443 (HTTPS) defined by default for the captive portal.
 Hide the header (logo) This option makes it possible to hide the Stormshield Network banner (this is the Stormshield logo by default) when the user authenticates on the captive portal, for confidentiality reasons.
-Select a logo to display You can select the image that will appear in the captive portal's header.
+Select a logo to display (800x50 px) You can select the image that will appear in the captive portal's header.
 The format of the image has to be 800 x 50 px by default.
 Select a style sheet to apply (CSS file) Import a new style sheet in css, which will override the portal's graphics.